Meet Our Team

 Stacie Romine, K-6 Educator

-Ms. Romine is a first- year teacher at WYVA.
+Ms. Romine teaches 4th grade.
 She earned a Bachelor of Arts degree in Interdisciplinary Education from Western Governors University.
-She is thrilled to be teaching 4th grade this year.

 Stephanie McKinney, K-6 Educator